pesout/Dwarferizer/README.md

 Now we have something like a table of the groups and differences.
 It's chosen and saved only information about the biggest diffrence.

+Let me explain how replacing witin numeral systems of bigger bases works.
+It's almost the same situation as the explained one above, but it's searched for more redundant number groups, which are replaced with chars from the appropriate numeral system.

 **The Dwarferizer isn't ready to use.
 But don't worry, we are coding as fast as possible.**

 ## Links